Complete GST lifecycle on one platform Complete GST lifecycle on one platform

 (5) The late fee and interest relief has been extended for a further period for filing GSTR-3B for March, April and May 2021.
 Read our article 43rd GST Council meeting to know the period of relief.

 As per the GST laws, late fee is an amount charged for delay in filing the GST returns.
-A prescribed late fees will be charged for each day of delay, when a GST registered business misses filing GST returns within the prescribed due dates*.
+The department prescribed late fees charged for each day of delay from prescribed due dates*.

 The late fee is also applicable for the delay in filing nil returns.
 For example, one has to pay a late fee even though there are no sales or purchases and no GST liability to declare in the GSTR-3B.